maxbenschop/todo-app/README.md

 - **Organize** tasks into customizable to-do lists.
 - **Mark** tasks as complete to track your progress.
 - **Collaboration**: Soon, you'll be able to collaborate on tasks and to-do lists with others.
-- **Dark Mode**: A dark mode theme is in development for users who prefer a darker interface.
 - **Export/Import**: Easily export and import your tasks for backup and sharing.

 Stay tuned for these exciting updates and enhancements to GlobalTodo!